A glass of wine? A “Krügerl” of beer? A sip of something that comes with an alarmingly ambiguous name and a pink umbrella?

 - Discos and clubs may stay open until 6am

-These are the official rules in normal times, but actual opening hours obviously depend on how an establishment is classified and whether the owners want to make full use of the time slot available to them.
+These are the official rules, but actual opening hours obviously depend on how an establishment is classified and whether the owners want to make full use of the time slot available to them.

 For example, restaurants and bars in the very centre seem to close earlier.
 I’ve come out of the State Opera House late at night and had trouble finding anywhere nearby that will still serve long enough for more than a beer.
 Most bars and pubs, though, do stay open late.